thycotic/cm-docs/release-notes/rn-1.6.0.md

 ## Known Issues

 * When using some versions of Connection Manager on a Mac to launch a secret through Secret Server, the connection fails.
 To fix this issue, try upgrading to the newest version of Connection Manager.

+## Maintenance

+* Upgraded the embedded Chromium Browser to version 89.0.17 to support the latest stable channel of Chromium.

 ## General Information